SADDLE POSITION

 Tips:

-Be sure to adjust saddle height, when making fore/aft adjustments.
-Moving the saddle aft, increases saddle to pedal distance; forward, reduces saddle to pedal distance.
+Be sure to adjust saddle height when making fore/aft adjustments.
+Moving the saddle aft increases saddle to pedal distance; forward, reduces saddle to pedal distance.